Cross-Culture, Cultural Challenges

 Decision-Making in Organizations

 Abraham Sagie, Zeynep Aycan

 Human Relations, Vol. 56, No. 4, 453-473 (2003)

 Subculture and organizational culture may influence PDM within nations.
 Individualism-collectivism and power distance, are linked with face-to-face PDM, collective PDM, pseudo-PDM, and paternalistic PDM.

 Journal of Research in Crime and Delinquency, Vol. 27, No. 1 (1990)

 Need for cross-cultural analysis have been extolled since the writings of Emile David Emile Durkheim.
-A critical examination of
+A critical examination of relativism in criminology.

 Toward a Transnational and Cross-Cultural

 Analysis of Family Violence - Issues and Recommendations

 Violence Against Women, Vol. 10, No. 8, 935-949 (2004)